daytonhaney/Udemy-Golang/README.md

 Golang has exceptional official documentation similar to Python

-The SolarWinds attack is where I witnessed the true power of Golang and have been fascinated by it's capabilities ever since ...
+The SolarWinds incident is where I witnessed the true power of Golang and have been fascinated by it's capabilities ever since ...